ioksmio/Admin_Jira/02_Lab_3_Exercise_1_Accessing_Administration_&_Managing_Subscriptions.md

 >
 > b.
 Search for the `...` on the right hand side of the page.

 > c.
-Click the `...` button beside the entry `Jira Software`
+Click the `...` icon beside the entry `Jira Software`

 > d.
-In the Menu presented, navigate to the entry `Manage Product Access`
+In the menu presented, navigate to the entry `Manage product access` and click it.

-You are now able to Manage the product access.
+You are now able to Manage all issues regarding the product access.